8 Exemplary German Worksheets to Use as Teaching Materials

 First, you have seven scrambled astronaut words your students have to put into the right order; then, they need to find the same seven words in a word grid.

-And if that’s not enough, they can also fill them into a fill-in-the-blanks text and learn about life on the International Space Station!
+And if that’s not enough, they can also put them into a fill-in-the-blanks text and learn about life on the International Space Station!

 8. Days of the Week

-It is always good when a worksheet has a clear and unanimous teaching purpose.
+It is always good when a worksheet has a clear teaching purpose.
 This one couldn’t be simpler—it’s about memorizing the German days of the week.

 It might seem repetitive at first, but have your students answer every single question on their own before you discuss the result with the whole classroom.